 Then, the planning authority will evaluate your submission and determine whether or not to grant permission.

 How long does it take to get planning permission?

 The period for obtaining planning permission varies according to the project’s intricacy and the planning authority’s workload.
 Typically, the process takes 8 to 13 weeks, but complex projects can take longer.

 Commercial Building Regulations UK

-After obtaining planning permission, you must comply with the building regulations in the UK.
+After obtaining planning permission, you must comply with the commercial building regulations in the UK.
 These regulations aim to ensure that buildings are secure, energy-efficient, and accessible.
-The following are the essential points regarding building regulations:
+The following are the essential points regarding building regulations:-

 What are building regulations?

 Building regulations encompass a collection of criteria that all new buildings and significant renovations in the UK must meet.
-These standards cover a wide range of topics, from structural stability to fire safety, and they are established to safeguard the welfare and safety of the building’s occupants.
+Put simply, these standards cover a wide range of topics, from structural stability to fire safety, and they are established to safeguard the welfare and safety of the building’s occupants.